-Its important in so many different ways to acknowledge the custodianship of this land of the Jinigudera peoples, the Traditional Owners.
-Exmouth Cape has always been a place apart from most of the Aboriginal tribes in the North West of Australia, a special place.
-The local indigenous corporation, the North West Cape Exmouth Aboriginal Corporation, under the leadership of John Dale, a direct descendant of the indigenous tribe of the area, and Ann Preest, continue to work towards ensuring the ongoing well-being of the Cape, and all the people that live and visit there.
+It’s important to acknowledge the custodianship of this land by the Jinigudera peoples, the Traditional Owners.
+Exmouth Cape, set apart from most Aboriginal tribes in Northwest Australia, holds a special significance.
+The North West Cape Exmouth Aboriginal Corporation, led by John Dale and Ann Preest, works tirelessly to ensure the well-being of the Cape and all who visit.

 The Jinigudera culture, emblematic of Australian Aboriginal culture, prioritises sustainability and care for the land overgrowth.
 This approach has proven incredibly successful, remaining largely unchanged for tens of thousands of years.

 Evidence from rock shelters and caves on the Cape Range Peninsula suggests Aboriginal presence in Ningaloo for over 32,000 years, possibly up to 60,000.
 Remarkably, this region holds the oldest evidence of marine resource use and the earliest known Aboriginal jewellery in Australia.

 The story of how an elder guided archaeologists to discover this jewellery underlines the deep knowledge and connection the Traditional Owners have with this land.

 “Ningaloo”, meaning ‘promontory’, aptly describes the Cape Range National Park and surrounding areas.
 Respecting this land’s natural environment, history, and culture is vital to the local Aboriginal people and their ancestors.